 Hawaii: Surfjack Hotel & Swim Club, Waikiki, Oahu

 Who wouldn’t want to spend a weekend in Hawaii?
-At the Surfjack Hawaii in Waikiki, visitors can enjoy a hip and modern getaway that at the same time takes them back to 1960s beach culture within its midcentury modern design.
+At the Surfjack Hawaii in Waikiki, visitors can enjoy hip and modern weekend getaways that at the same time take them back to 1960s beach culture within its midcentury modern design.
 Rent bikes to explore Waikiki, take Pilates on the penthouse lanai, or learn how to make a lei at one of the resort’s Aloha Friday workshops.
 Here’s what you need to know before booking a Hawaii vacation.

 Idaho: Sun Valley

 For a mountain escape in Idaho, look no further than Sun Valley where you’ll not only find plenty of outdoor activities from skiing in winter to hiking and biking in summer, but also diverse arts and culture offerings.
 The area is also a haven for shopaholics, and don’t miss the Wood River Farmers’ Market for some authentic local fare.
 What’s more, the area bills itself as dog-friendly, so feel to bring Fido along for the fun.